realJeremySun/first-web-game-lb4/blog/2019-05-21-building-an-online-game-with-loopback-4-pt4.md

 #### Services

 Create folder `services` in `src`, then inside `services`, create `JWT.services.ts`.
-This is our self defined authentication strategy.
+This is a service associate with JWTStrategy to generate and verify JWT

 ```ts
 import {inject} from '@loopback/context';